-Where harassment or bullying has been found to have occurred and the perpetrator remains in employment, regular checks will be made to ensure that harassment has stopped and that there has been no victimisation or retaliation against the victim.
-The church will also ensure that the employee who committed the act of harassment or bullying is not victimised in any way.
+Where harassment or bullying has been found to have occurred and the perpetrator remains in the church, regular checks will be made to ensure that harassment has stopped and that there has been no victimisation or retaliation against the victim.
+The church will also ensure that the person who committed the act of harassment or bullying is not victimised in any way.

 Malicious complaints

-Where a complaint is blatantly untrue and has been brought out of spite, or for some other unacceptable motive, the complainant will be subject to the church disciplinary procedure, as will any witnesses who have deliberately misled the church during its investigations.
+Where a complaint is blatantly untrue and has been brought out of spite, or for some other unacceptable motive, the complainant will be subject to such follow up, as is considered appropriate by the incumbent and PCC, in consultation with the Diocese, as appropriate, as will any witnesses who have deliberately misled the church during its investigations.

 Reviewed and approved 16th June 2026